HarrisonMc555/HarrisonMc555.github.io/_posts/2020-12-02-day-2-password-philosphy.md

 (1, 3, 'a', 'abcde')
 ```

-You may look at the output here and say that we didn't change anything.
+You may look at the output here and think that we didn't change anything.
 However, if you look closely, the first two
 elements in the tuple are no longer surrounded by single quotes (`'`).
 In the first example, they were strings
 (`str`s).
 In this example, they are `int`s.
 Keeping track of data types is very important when programming.
 Let's
 combine all of these pieces into a single `parse_line` function.